Minimum Distance Approach to Inference with Many Instruments: Proofs

-where first line follows from the definition of $\h{\Omega}{re}$ and $\h{\lambda}{re}$ given in \Cref{th:re-theorem}, the second line follows by the Woodbury identity, the third line follows from \Cref{eq:equalities:aoa}, and the fourth line follows from \Cref{eq:equalities:yy}.
-Therefore, we have that
+where the first line follows from the definition of $\h{\Omega}{re}$ and $\h{\lambda}{re}$ given in \Cref{th:re-theorem}, the second line follows by the Woodbury identity, the third line follows from \Cref{eq:equalities:aoa}, and the fourth line follows from \Cref{eq:equalities:yy}.